fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals/mantid.rst

 `here <http://download.mantidproject.org/>`__.
-To install a package manually, first install gdebi: ``sudo apt-get install gdebi`` then install mantid using: ``sudo gdebi pkgname.deb`` while you are in the folder from where you downloaded mantid and replace pckgname with the name of the downloaded file.
+To install a package manually, first install gdebi: ``sudo apt-get install gdebi`` then install mantid using: ``sudo gdebi pkgname.deb`` while you are in the folder where you downloaded mantid and replace pkgname with the name of the downloaded file.